-When forming a UK limited company, every director, shareholder, and key officer must provide a service address that is recorded with Companies House.
+When setting up a UK limited company, every director, shareholder, and key officer should give a service address registered with Companies House.
 This address is used for official correspondence from government bodies such as HMRC and Companies House.

 Over time, businesses may need to update this address due to relocation, privacy concerns, or operational changes.